What Are Tide Tables And Do You Need To Know About Them When Diving?

 Using this rule on the figures of the high and low tides, you can obtain data with regards to the height of the water at any given time.

-Since we’ve covered the fact that slack high tide is the best time to dive, you need to look for the local time when the ocean will be in this state.
+Since we covered the fact that slack high tide is the best time to dive, you need to look for the local time when the ocean will be in this state based on the local tide tables.
 If the water and weather conditions seem satisfactory, it’s time for you to get in the water.

 Typically, it will take around an hour for the tide to strengthen, so set your dive computer accordingly.
 If you feel like the tide is rising faster than planned, trust your instincts and end your dive safely and early.
 You’ll be able to gauge this based on the visibility in the water, the direction the fish are going in, and how much effort you need to exert to swim.